-The certificate application will be processed by the registration point without undue delay.
+The certificate application will be processed without undue delay.

-The registration authority files the certificate order information in the CA's certificate information system.
+The registration authority files the certificate order information in the CA's certificate information system, when a certificate is applied by the registration authority.

 4.2.1 Implementation of identification and authentication